PlayFab/XPlatCppSdk/README.md

 # XPlatCppSdk

+**SECURITY ISSUE WARNING: We have found security vulnerabilities in version 2.x of the XPlatCppSdk.
+We are working to resolve this issue immediately.
+Version 2.x should be abandoned as soon as possible, and replaced with version 3.x as soon as it's released.**

 Cross Platform C++ SDK

 This SDK lets you make REST API calls to the PlayFab service.
 It depends on jsoncpp and curl nuget packages (installed via nuget manager in VS).